maoschanz/sound-percentage-gs-extension/README.md

 # Sound percentage (GNOME Shell extension)

-Display the current sound percentage in the system tray.
+Display the current sound percentage in the top bar, next to the corresponding system indicator.

 ![screenshot](screenshot.png)